-2. Please explain unit cost changes contributing to the overall annualized rate of change in Appendix D7 Column I. This response should be consistent with or the same as the answer given by the State in the States explanation of cost increase given in Section D.I.I and D.I.J:
+- 1. Please explain caseload changes contributing to the overall annualized rate of change in Appendix D7 Column I. This response should be consistent with or the same as the answer given by the State in Section D.I.E.c & d: - 2.
+Please explain unit cost changes contributing to the overall annualized rate of change in Appendix D7 Column I. This response should be consistent with or the same as the answer given by the State in the States explanation of cost increase given in Section D.I.I and D.I.J:

 The rate of increase shown in Appendix D7 Column I primarily reflects the changes in capitation rates that have or will occur due to the establishment of actuarially sound capitation rates.
 Additionally, there are residual services that have been included that are paid on a fee-for-service basis.
 These costs were also included in the waiver filing.
 The rate of growth projected for these services was estimated based on the historical regression trends for these services.

-The following adjustments for future projections years also impacted changes in capitation rates: State Plan inflation (P1-P5) - A 3% trend has been incorporated to fee-for-service spend in P1.
-Based on the limited amount of FFS experience, the blended trend increase is approximately 0.3%.
-All future projection years include a 4.0% adjustment to reflect combined increase for FFS and HMO capitation payment increases.
-Capitation Rate Adjustment (P1) - The applicable capitation rate adjustments at October 1, 2015 for each MEG have been included as these adjustments are not included in the historical experience.
+The following adjustments for future projections years also impacted changes in capitation rates: State Plan inflation (P1-P5) - All future projection years include a 5.0% adjustment to reflect combined increase for FFS and HMO capitation payment increases.
+Program adjustments in P1 - The applicable adjustments for P1 vary by MEG for the noted changes.
+Administrative costs (P1-P5) - Administrative costs have been increased by the trend assumptions in all years.